Telemetry Guide

 double | 5.0 |

-Base exponential backoff delay in seconds. |
+Base exponential backoff delay in seconds for retries. |

 telemetry.otlp.send_batch_size |